mehulagg/gitlab/doc/development/testing_guide/end_to_end/best_practices.md

 ## `let` variables vs instance variables

 By default, follow the [testing best practices](../best_practices.md#subject-and-let-variables) when using `let` or instance variables.
-However, in end-to-end tests, setup such as creating resources are expensive.
-If `let` is used to store such resources, they will be created for each example separately.
+However, in end-to-end tests, setup such as creating resources is expensive.
+If `let` is used to store such resources they will be created for each example separately.
 If a resource can be shared by multiple examples, an instance variable can be used to store it instead of `let` to save run time.

 ## Limit the use of the UI in `before(:context)` and `after` hooks